reflectoring/reflectoring.github.io/_posts/2021-01-20-getting-started-with-graphql.md

 We will now add resolvers for all the types defined in the schema.
 The resolver classes need to implement `GraphQLQueryResolver` for the `Query` object and `GraphQLMutationResolver`for the `Mutation` object.
 As explained earlier, `Query` and `Mutation` are the root GraphQL objects.

 When a GraphQL request is received, the fields in the root types are resolved to the output of the executed methods in these resolver classes.

-Let us first add a resolver class named `QueryResolver` containing the methods corresponding to the fields in our GraphQL `Query` object:
+Let's first add a resolver class named `QueryResolver` containing the methods corresponding to the fields in our GraphQL `Query` object:

 ```java
 @Service